gwenknight/strain_growth/README.md

 # strain_growth
-Strain growth analysis of calorimeter data, pre and post dessication

-### "1_"
+Supporting code for Baede et al. (2021)

+## Aim of code
+To extract key parameters from time series of bacterial growth

+## Aim of related paper
+To determine the impact of dessication on bacterial survival.

+To do this we used this code to extract key predictive parameters (e.g. time to maximal exponential growth) and then calculate a linear relationship between initial inoculum and time to peak to predict surviving bacterial levels.

+## FILE structure
+- "data" holds the raw data for this project
+- "output" holds the key parameter and plot outputs

+## CODE structure

-Code to data clean
+### Code to data clean: "1_"
+Run 1_data_cleaning.R
+This generates all the data sources for this paper by standardising the varying timeseries data in the data folder.
+Inspection of the growth curves for potential contamination leads to some data being removed.
+This can be seen in the plots generated in the individual R code for each data set (data cleaning 1).

-## "2_"
+## Extract parameters: "2_"
-Code to characterise strains
-- extract exponential growth
-- time to peak
-- characterise if odd peak / width / shoulder

-First 2_analysis.R for all strains
+Run 2_analysis.R

+This needs files
+"grofit_functions.R" which takes the needed functions from the now unsupported GROFIT package.
+"functions_for_heat_curves.R" which has the find peaks function and the main function for extracting the parameters.
+Here ODD is used to characterise any oddities in the curves.
+Most of this functionality is not used in this paper but is used to characterise differences between the curves (e.g. wide peaks).

 Returns two files
-output/cut_all_time_series_fit_params.csv": time series + whether odd or not + new cut exponential growth
+output/YOURNAMECODE_all_time_series_fit_params.csv": time series + whether odd or not + parameter values
-output/cut_all_model_fit_params.csv: summary parameters for each dataset
+output/YOURNAMECODE_all_model_fit_params.csv: summary parameters for each time series dataset

 Returns plots
 plot/shoulder_curves: just those strains with a shoulder highlights the point at which they are cut (first cut doesn't always give good time to peak)